 What do I think about the mask?
 Well, I need to get a better soap for my face if I want to continue using charcoal as a face mask.
 I was happy with the outlook of my skin (minus the black stains).
 Will I try it again?
 Probably, sometime in the future.
-In the meanwhile, I’ll stick to other face masks (I am perfectly happy with my bentonite clay face mask as a matter of fact).
-Another thing that I disliked was the fact that my skin remained very dry for the rest of the day, even after applying a facial oil.
+In the meanwhile, I’ll stick to other face masks (I am perfectly happy with the bentonite clay face masks).
+Another thing that I disliked was the fact that my skin remained very dry for the rest of the day, even after applying a moisturizes and a facial oil.

 Anyway, don’t let that scare you away.
 Have a look at other useful ways to apply activated charcoal to your skincare routine: